-Michelle Caruso-Cabrera is CNBC's Chief International Correspondent.
-When not covering her beat, Caruso-Cabrera will appear throughout CNBC's business day programming anchoring and reporting for the network.
+Michelle Caruso-Cabrera is CNBC's chief international correspondent.
+When not covering her beat, Caruso-Cabrera will appear throughout CNBC's Business Day programming anchoring and reporting for the network.

 Caruso-Cabrera joined CNBC in 1998 from WTSP-TV in St. Petersburg, Fla., where she spent four years as a general assignment reporter.
-Prior to joining WTSP-TV, she was a special projects producer for Univision, where she won an Emmy Award for a five-part series on children with AIDS, as well as an Emmy nomination for a report on sexual abuse by clergymen.
+Prior to joining WTSP-TV, she was a special projects producer for Univision, where she earned an Emmy Award for a five-part series on children with AIDS, as well as an Emmy nomination for a report on sexual abuse by clergymen.
 At Univision, she gained extensive experience covering Latin America.
-She began her career in 1991 as a stringer for the New York Times, reporting on education issues.
+She began her career in 1991 as a stringer for The New York Times, reporting on education issues.

-Previously, Caruso-Cabrera wrote a personal finance column for Shape en Espanol focusing on issues of particular importance to Latinas and was a monthly contributor to People en Espanol.
+Caruso-Cabrera wrote her first book, "You Know I'm Right: More Prosperity, Less Government," in 2010.
+Previously, she wrote a personal finance column for Shape en Español focusing on issues of particular importance to Latinas and was a monthly contributor to People en Español.

-Follow Michelle Caruso-Cabrera on Twitter @Mcaruso_Cabrera.
+Follow Michelle Caruso-Cabrera on Twitter @MCaruso_Cabrera.

 Portugal suspends the trading in Banco Espirito Santo shares, reports CNBC's Michelle Caruso-Cabrera.

 Reports are leaking out that Carlos Slim is going to buy back his stake in America Movil.
 CNBC's Michelle Caruso-Cabrera has the details.